Post-Discovery First Aid ~ Thriving Beyond Infidelity

 In the aftermath of discovery, it’s not unusual for self-care to go out the window, perhaps for some time.
 But this devastating period is also an absolutely crucial time to initiate self-care.
 Just as there is no shame when things fall apart in a devastating time, you can forgive yourself at any stage of your journey for a dry spell of self-care, and begin to love yourself again.

-Finally, depending on the local laws in your region (fault or no-fault divorce), it may be important for you to gather evidence of the affair.
+Depending on the local laws in your region (fault or no-fault divorce), it may be important for you to gather evidence of the affair.
 Do this before confronting your partner and/or they potentially cover their tracks.
 Having photographs, screen shots, access to secret accounts (change the password), downloaded messages or other evidence may help you in case of an eventual separation or divorce.

 Trust Yourself